 Avoid These Shopping Mistakes

 Spending more money than you should on the latest trend.
 Unless you absolutely love the style and won’t feel like you look dated when no one else is wearing it anymore, save your money.
 I do follow trends and try to keep my wardrobe current, especially as a fashion blogger.
 I do not over invest in the latest trends unless it is a classic look that I love.
 For example, stripes and polka dots seem to come and go in popularity from season to season.
-Yet, stripes and polka dots are also a classic look that can be worn at any time.
+Yet, stripes and polka dots are also classic looks that can be worn at any time.

 Giving Back To God